Trump On GOP Failures: 'I'm Not Going To Blame Myself, I'll Be Honest'

 Senate Leadership Fund Fights Attacks On Establishment Candidates

-Steven Law, president of the McConnell-aligned superPAC Senate Leadership Fund, told NPR Monday that he is not concerned about Bannon's threats.
+Steven Law, president of the Senate Leadership Fund, a McConnell-aligned superPAC, told NPR Monday that he is not concerned about Bannon's threats.

 "I think this is somebody who talks big, but at the end of the day, I just don't see it there," Law told David Greene on NPR's Morning Edition.
 "The only thing that's a concern for us is that we are going to have to divert some resources that we'd otherwise spend beating Democrats to make sure that we don't nominate candidates who would lose general elections the way they did in 2010 and 2012 before we got involved."